MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:75]** He replied, Canst thou think of nothing then for these?
 I answered, Sir, I understand not this art; neither am I a stone-cutter, nor can I tell anything.

-**[9:76]** And he said, seest thou not that they are very round?
+**[9:76]** And he said, Seest thou not that they are very round?
 Now to make them square, I must cut off a great deal from them; howbeit, it is necessary that some of these should go into the building of the tower.

 **[9:77]** I answered; If it be necessary, why do you perplex yourself, and not rather choose, if you have any choice among them, and fit them into the building.

 **[9:78]** Upon this he chose out the largest and brightest, and squared them; which, when he had done the virgins took them up, and fitted them into the building.

-**[9:79]** And the rest that remained were carried back into the same field from which they were taken; howbeit, they were not cast away; because, said he, there is yet a little wanting to this tower, which is to be built; and perhaps the Lord will have these stones fitted into this building, because they are exceeding white.
+**[9:79]** And the rest that remained were carried back into the same field from which they were taken; howbeit, they were not cast away; because, said he, There is yet a little wanting to this tower, which is to be built; and perhaps the Lord will have these stones fitted into this building, because they are exceeding white.

 **[9:80]** Then there were called twelve very stately women, clothed with a black garment, girded, and their shoulders free, and their hair loose.
 These seemed to me to be country women.